 - Learning from PCOR-based CDS Experience: Partnering with relevant organizations such as the Patient-Centered Outcomes Research Institute (PCORI) and to feed learning from the implementation and use of PCOR-based CDS back into the research and deployment cycle.

-This environmental scan identifies numerous barriers and highlights multiple actionable opportunities for the PCOR CDS-LN.
-Stakeholders are demonstrably engaged through the PCOR CDS-LN’s governance structures including its Steering Committee and Advisory Council.
+This environmental scan identifies numerous barriers and highlights multiple actionable opportunities for the PCCDS-LN.
+Stakeholders are demonstrably engaged through the PCCDS-LN’s governance structures including its Steering Committee and Advisory Council.
 Additional activity is now underway in the form of a Barriers and Facilitators Work Group, which is engaged in case development to expand upon the findings in this environmental scan.
 The environmental scan findings will also be reformatted and shared with several stakeholder groups as appropriate: articles, webinars, and conference presentations.
 Tailoring the results will make more visible the challenges and recommendations to authoring, developing, implementing, and evaluating PCOR-based CDS.

 We would like to thank the many people who offered their time, insights, and expertise to the development of this environmental scan.
 Their contributions are what made this report possible.